mmashez/MFWork/README.md

 ## HotConfig

 HotConfig is MFWork’s custom configuration format, inspired by YAML.
+**⚠️ Note**: Usage of App.hc and Build.hc will be replaced by Internal Settings in the future.
+HotConfig will still be used.

 **Example: `App.hc`** *(found in `Internal/Configurations/Rulebook/App.hc`)*